azat-co/practicalnode/chapter4/chapter4.md

 If we don&#39;t specify the `views engine` setting, then the extension must be passed explicitly to `res.render()`:

-    res.render('page.jade', data);
+    res.render('page.pug', data);

 ## Handlebars and Express.js

-Contrary to Jade, the Handlebars library from <http://handlebarsjs.com/> doesn&#39;t come with the `__express` method, but there are a few options to make Handlebars work with Express.js:).
+Contrary to Pug, the Handlebars library from <http://handlebarsjs.com/> doesn&#39;t come with the `__express` method, but there are a few options to make Handlebars work with Express.js:).

 - `consolidate`: a Swiss-army knife of Express.js template engine libraries (shown above)
 - `hbs`(<https://github.com/donpark/hbs>): wrapper library for Handlebars